Interspecies quorum sensing

 The enzyme LuxS is responsible for AI-2 synthesis.
 The gene encoding for LuxS has been detected in 35 of the 89 bacterial genomes sequenced and in all of the bacteria the gene had little variation.
 In every bacterium found so far that produces the AI-2 signaling molecule the LuxS gene was also found.
 There are three enzymes that make DPD (4,5-dihydroxy 2,3 pentanedione) which is the substrate LuxS uses to make AI-2.
-The pathway for synthesizing AI-2 was found to be identical in V. harveyi, E. coli, Salmonella typhimurium, V. cholerae, and Enterococcus faecalis providing further evidence that this molecule may be a universal signal among bacteria.
+The pathway for synthesizing AI-2 was found to be identical in V. harveyi, Escherichia coli, Salmonella typhimurium, V. cholerae, and Enterococcus faecalis providing further evidence that this molecule may be a universal signal among bacteria.

 Shigella flexneri use AI-2 to mediate virulence.
 The major virulence factor in Shigella is the plasmid vir B. The AI-2 signaling pathway was shown to be responsible for the observed peak of vir B. Although it was determined that AI-2 is not crucial for virulence that it does increase the expression of the plasmid.
-AI-2 also regulates the virulence of Enteroinvasive and Enterohemoragic E.coli.
+AI-2 also regulates the virulence of enteroinvasive and enterohemoragic E. coli.
 It is likely the high concentrations of AI-2 produced by normal gut flora effect the production of AI-2 in Shigella and its subsequent virulence.

-AI-2 is required for the biofilm formation in P. ginivalis and S. gordonii.
+AI-2 is required for the biofilm formation in Porphyromonas gingivalis and Streptococcus gordonii.
 S. gordonii is a major cause of dental plaque and its adherence is essential for many other pathogenic bacteria to also adhere to teeth.
-P. ginivalis causes periodontal disease.
+P. gingivalis causes periodontal disease.
 If neither bacteria possess a functional copy of the LuxS gene they cannot form a biofilm.
-However, if either one of the bacteria has the LuxS gene they can form biofilms suggesting again this molecule is used for communication between unrelated species.
+However, if either one of the bacteria has the LuxS gene they can form biofilms, suggesting again this molecule is used for communication between unrelated species.